 All lots less than 300m2 require additional design consideration to be successful and must be two storey homes.
+The typologies illustrated on this page show an acceptable design response and illustrate how a row of 5 homes could be configured.
 Variation in materiality, colour and landscape design must be provided to ensure variation between homes.
-Note that comprehensive development blocks are subject to seperate controls and further information is provided on pages 14 - 17 for these blocks.